Pension contributions: Q&A

 Q: Client is a member of a money purchase type employer pension scheme.
 Client has relevant earnings of £25,000.
 Employer pays a pension contribution on behalf of the individual of £1,250pa.
 Assuming neither the Money Purchase Annual Allowance nor a Tapered Annual Allowance apply, what is the maximum contribution the client can pay which will receive tax relief?

-A: The maximum personal contribution is 100% of relevant earnings i.e. £25,000 gross.
+A: In this scenario, the maximum personal contribution is 100% of relevant earnings i.e. £25,000 gross.
 The employer contribution is ignored for personal tax relief.
 However, the total of the employer and employee contributions will be tested against the available annual allowance. £26,250 is within the AA of £40,000 so there is no AA excess in this instance.

 Q: My client is an active member of his employer’s defined benefit pension scheme.
 He also wants to make a personal pension contribution.
 How do I calculate the maximum personal contribution allowed for tax relief?
 He has a pensionable salary of £37,500 and pays 3% employee contribution.